-Dr. Griffin is a speech-language pathologist with clinical and research interests in the neural mechanisms of normal and disordered swallowing in adults.
+Dr. Griffin is a medical speech-language pathologist with clinical and research interests in the neural mechanisms of normal and disordered swallowing in adults.
 She studies methods of augmenting traditional dysphagia rehabilitation using electrical and sensory stimulation as well as ways to improve swallowing evaluation procedures.
-She presents her research nationally and enjoys including Emerson students in her research.
+She has published her work in several peer-reviewed journals, including DysphagiaAmerican Journal of Speech-Language Pathology, Journal of Speech, language, and Hearing Research, Experimental Brain Research, and Archives of Physical Medicine and Rehabilitation.

 Education